 Step 8: Here, simply click the Install button to begin installing (repairing) Windows 8.1 by keeping your Windows settings, personal files, and apps.

 The install process might take a few minutes to hours, depending on your system configuration.

 Step 9: Once setup completes installing, you’ll see the Settings screen.
 Here, you can either click Use express settings to go with the recommended settings or click Customize button to change default settings.

 Step 10: In the next screen, you’ll be asked to enter the password of your Microsoft account that you’re using to sign-in to Windows 8.1.
-Type in the password and then click Next button.
+Type in the password and then click the Next button.

 You might see Help us to protect your info screen where you need to select your alternate email address to receive a code that you need to enter to verify your Microsoft account.

-Or, you can simply click I can’t do this right now option and then click Next button to skip to the next step.
+Or, you can simply click I can’t do this right now option and then click the Next button to skip to the next step.
 You can verify your account later from PC settings.